langx/website/src/routes/(blog-article)/how-to-stay-motivated-while-learning-a-new-language/+page.md

 ## **Conclusion**

-Learning a new language is a monumentous task, and to be able to stick with it, requires motivation and determination.
+Learning a new language is a monumentous task, and to be able to stick with it, requires motivation, and determination.
 If you ever find yourself lacking either of these, think of this article, or even better, come back to read it, and remember.
 You can do it!